 9. Las Vegas High Roller

 There are many attractions in Las Vegas, but few offer the opportunity to have fun in a tiny capsule while enjoying panoramic views of the city.
-The 548-foot (167-meter) High Roller is considered the world's tallest Ferris wheel.
+The 548-foot (167-meter) High Roller is the tallest Ferris wheel in the world.

-The duration of a ride is 30 minutes, an ideal time to take good pictures and enjoy the view.
-The price of the tickets may vary depending on the time you choose to visit the attraction.
+The ride lasts 30 minutes, the ideal time to take pictures and enjoy the view.
+The price of the tickets may vary depending on when you visit the attraction.

 10. Nightclubs